nihedon/sd-webui-weight-helper/README.md

 - Easy to set weight values with mouse operations.
 - Use of preset values from Lora Block Weight is possible.
+- You can check LoRA information and add trigger words from the icons displayed on the preview screen.
+- Information from the readme file attached to LoRA can be displayed on the preview screen. ({loraname}.txt, {loraname}.description.txt)
+- The SD version of LoRA is displayed based on the metadata of LoRA.
+(If there is metadata text from Civitai, the SD version registered with Civitai will also be displayed.)

+## Known Issues
+- The algorithm is deduced from the metadata of LoRA, but it is incomplete.
+Bug reports and suggestions for the correct algorithm would be appreciated.

 ## Configuration Options